 ACREC also strongly encourages the congregations and mid-councils of the Presbyterian Church (U.S.A.) to support the newly established Freedom Rising Fund created as a result of an action taken by the 222nd General Assembly (2016).
 This fund will support specific actions, “not just in word, but also in deed, to address and improve the worsening plight of the African American male.”
 Congregations and mid-councils are asked to direct a portion of the Peace and Global Witness Offering to this fund.

 Finally, we urge our church and all of its members, especially those who are white, to join us in breaking silence.
 Commit with us to raise our collective voice not just to proclaim the good news of God’s grace but to call out injustice, to call out the forces that threaten to tear us apart with xenophobic, racist, and Islamophobic rhetoric.
 May we have the courage.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Categories: Advocacy & Social Justice, Presbyterian News Service

 Tags: acrec, Advocacy Committee for Racial Ethnic Concerns, compassion peace and justice, justice, pcusa, peace, presbyterian

-Ministries: Racial Equity Advocacy Committee (REAC), Compassion, Peace and Justice, Sustainable Living & Earth Care Concerns, Fair Trade, Gender & Racial Justice, Native American Intercultural Congregational Support, Presbyterian Peacemaking Program
+Ministries: Racial Equity Advocacy Committee (REAC), Compassion, Peace and Justice, Sustainable Living & Earth Care Concerns, Fair Trade, Gender, Racial and Intercultural Justice, Native American Intercultural Congregational Support, Presbyterian Peacemaking Program